juicebox-systems/ceremony/instructions/ceremony.typ

       There is a prominent analog clock with a second hand.
     ]
     #checkbox[
+      The witnesses confirm that the clock is set to the current local time.
+    ]
+    #checkbox[
       There are two outlets available on the wall or a power strip nearby.
     ]
   ]),